Dave A. Chokshi

 Dave Ashok Chokshi (born May 8, 1981) is an American physician and former public health official who served as the 43rd health commissioner of New York City.
-He is the first health commissioner of Asian descent.
+He was the first health commissioner of Asian descent.
 Chokshi previously served as the inaugural chief population health officer for NYC Health + Hospitals and as a White House fellow in the United States Department of Veterans Affairs.
+Currently he is a practicing physician at Bellevue Hospital and the inaugural Sternberg Family Professor of Leadership at the Colin Powell School for Civic and Global Leadership, part of the City College of New York.
+He is also chair of the not-for-profit organization The Common Health Coalition.

 Early life and education

 Chokshi was born and raised in Baton Rouge, Louisiana. where he graduated as valedictorian from Baton Rouge Magnet High School.
 Then, he earned a Bachelor of Arts degree from Duke University, where he double-majored in chemistry and public policy studies.
 As a Rhodes Scholar, Chokshi earned two Master of Science degrees, in global public health and in comparative social policy, from the University of Oxford.
 He earned a medical degree from the Perelman School of Medicine at the University of Pennsylvania, where he was elected by his peers to win the Joel Gordon Miller Prize, and completed internal medicine residency at Brigham & Women's Hospital and Harvard Medical School.